Sunday, October 24, 12021 HE

 It has been a while since I have been on the Fraser River.
 And, for this adventure, there is a bit of a complicated narrative behind its culmination.
 The simple story is my brother’s neighbour had a new iSUP she was going to let me try out.

 The more convoluted narrative is as follows.
-On Saturday, my brother, Vital, got in touch asking me to speak to his neighbour about her new paddleboard and a potential opportunity as a “distributor” for the company.
+On Saturday, my brother, got in touch asking me to speak to his neighbour about her new paddleboard and a potential opportunity as a “distributor” for the company.
 Naturally, I was intrigued.
 After getting in touch with Gina, my brother’s neighbour, the story came to light.
 She had ordered a board from Sea Lion Boards, a UK-based company.
 After a delay, the company contacted her.
 They told her that an error occurred on her order, among others.
 My understanding was that the North American product manager had failed to place the orders.
 As a result, Gina had the option of a full refund.
 Or, she could keep her current order, albeit delayed and receive an upgraded, more premium, two-piece paddle for her inconvenience.
 She decided to go with the latter option.
 However, another unforeseen delay occurred due to the Ever Given Suez Canal obstruction.
 At this point, Sea Lion agreed to give Gina an additional three-piece paddle for the added inconvenience.
 Which she arranged to pick up at a later date from the owner of the company while on a pending trip to Europe.
 Despite ordering her board in the spring, she had missed the entire summer to use it.
 But, she was impressed by the customer service provided to help to remedy the situation.

-I was slightly trepidatious to paddle with Vital, as the last two times that we’ve paddled together, someone has broken a paddle.
+I was slightly trepidatious to paddle with my brother, as the last two times that we’ve paddled together, someone has broken a paddle.
 First him, then me.
 I am not superstitious but, I think it is fun to consider superstitions.
 And they say bad things happen in threes so, you do the math.

 The other apprehension was the weather.
 There is a ‘bomb’ cyclone happening off the coast of British Columbia, or more technically explosive cyclogenesis.
 And along with the radical drop in barometric pressure comes strong winds.